Michael-OvO/Yolov7-Flask/README.md

 Once you have downloaded files, proceed to the next step.
 The feature of this web app is that it does not require a specific model name, as I have written code to directly search for the model file that is inside this directory (so you do not need to modify anything and just run it). **But do note that please just put one model file into your directory a single time, or else the code will not run properly.**  - the green bar on top of the page will display which model is currently being inferenced on your machine.

-Make sure you have met the following requirements:referenced
+Make sure you have met the following requirements:

 \- PyTorch >= 1.6